dan-gentile/team-builder/README.md

 This application is designed to generate a html webpage for your team based on user inputs.
 This allows managers to quickly generate a webpage with all of their teams basic info.
 You will be lead through a series of prompts to populate the page and then a file with all of your data will be created.

+Things that will be generated:
+- Name
+- Employee ID #
+- Email
+- Job Role (Manager, Engineer, or Intern)
+- Phone Number (for Manager)
+- GitHub Username (for Engineer)
+- School (for Intern)

 ## Table of Contents

 - [Title](#title)